-- -h This option emits a usage message and exits. - -K directory This option sets the directory in which the key files are to reside. - -r This option indicates to remove the original keyset files after writing the new keyset files. - -v level This option sets the debugging level. - -V This option prints version information. - -E engine This option specifies the cryptographic hardware to use, when applicable.
+This option emits a usage message and exits.

+This option sets the directory in which the key files are to reside.

+This option indicates to remove the original keyset files after writing the new keyset files.

+-E engine

+This option specifies the cryptographic hardware to use, when applicable.

 When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually pkcs11).
-When BIND is built with native PKCS#11 cryptography (--enable-native-pkcs11), it defaults to the path of the PKCS#11 provider library specified via --with-pkcs11.

-- -f This option indicates a forced overwrite and causes dnssec-revoke to write the new key pair, even if a file already exists matching the algorithm and key ID of the revoked key. - -R This option prints the key tag of the key with the REVOKE bit set, but does not revoke the key.
+This option indicates a forced overwrite and causes dnssec-revoke to write the new key pair, even if a file already exists matching the algorithm and key ID of the revoked key.

+This option prints the key tag of the key with the REVOKE bit set, but does not revoke the key.